hashicorp/vagrant/website/docs/source/v2/share/security.html.md

     are encrypted through the various proxies and only unencrypted during the final local communication between the local proxy and the Vagrant environment.

-  * Share names, such as happy-panda-1234, are randoly chosen from a pool of over 40,000,000 possible names.
+  * Share names, such as happy-panda-1234, are randomly chosen from a pool of over 40,000,000 possible names.
 And we're routinely adding more words to grow this pool.
 It is unlikely that anyone will guess your share name.